idiap/bob/src/doc/BobInstallation.rst

      than gcc-4.2.

-After you have gone through these installation steps, you can proceed with the normal TorchCompilation instructions.
+After you have gone through these installation steps, you can proceed with the normal bobCompilation instructions.
 If you have followed the `MacPorts`_ installation guide to the letter, your environment should be correctly set.
 You **don't** need to setup any other environment variable.

 Obtaining the code
 ------------------

-To install Torch you need first to set your mind on what to install.
-You can choose between a released stable version from :doc:`TorchDistribution` or checkout and build yourself following :ref:`section-compilation`.
+To install bob you need first to set your mind on what to install.
+You can choose between a released stable version from `Bob's website` or checkout and build yourself following :ref:`section-compilation`.

 .. warning::

-  *Make sure to read  and install all requirements defined in* :ref:`section-dependencies`, *prior to running Torch applications.*
+  *Make sure to read  and install all requirements defined in* :ref:`section-dependencies`, *prior to running bob applications.*

 Grab a tarball and change into the directory of your choice, let's say ``WORKDIR``: